panditdhamdhere/Compose/CONTRIBUTING.md

    When implementing new functionality, here are some things you need to consider and do to ensure interoperability and to meet existing expectations of functionality:

    1. Are there any [ERC standards](https://eips.ethereum.org/erc) that cover the functionality?
 If so, should probably follow that.
    2. Has an existing established library such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable) already implemented that functionality in their library?
-Make sure your version functions the same -- emits the same events, issues the same error messages, reverts when it reverts, etc. Generally we want to match existing widespread adopted functionality.
+Make sure your version functions the same -- emits the same events, issues the same error messages, reverts when it reverts, etc. Some judgement is required here, don't do the same thing as another library if it isn't good and doesn't really matter for compatibility.
+Generally we want to match existing widespread adopted functionality that matters.
 We don't want to surprise our users, unless it is a good surprise.
    3. Are there existing widespread systems, (for example OpenSea, other NFT exchanges, and DAO and voting systems), which expect contracts to function a certain way?
 Match it.

 ### Diamond Contract Development
-- Design for ERC-2535 diamond standard compliance
 - Create reusable facets for maximum onchain composability
 - Use diamond storage patterns for state management
 - Follow established ERC standards for interoperability

 ### Security Considerations
 - All functions must be thoroughly tested
-- Gas optimization is important but security comes first
+- Gas efficiency is important but how easy the code is to read is more important
 - Follow established patterns from existing implementations
 - Consider edge cases and potential attack vectors